otwcode/open-doors-temp-site/README.md

     $ ./scripts/remove-site-from-variables.sh
     ```

-If all goes well, this will bundle the MySQL tables and app directory into a zip file and download it to the root of the
+This will bundle the MySQL tables and app directory into a zip file and download it to the root of the
 repository on your local machine.

 # Vagrant deployment